SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/04-Summary.md

-# In the next lesson, you will learn:
+# In the next lesson you will learn:

 - What Is a String?
 - Manipulating Strings